atayia/QA_PORTFOLIO/README.md

 ## How to View Test Cases

 1. Open the folder for the desired website (Amazon, Delta, Macy's).
-2. Open the `*-tests.md` file to view feature-grouped test cases.
+2. Open the `test-cases/*.md` file to view feature-grouped test cases.
-3. Screenshots are included in the `screenshots/` folder and referenced in the Markdown files.
+3. Screenshots are included in each client's `screenshots/` folder and referenced in the Markdown files.
+4. Additional QA deliverables are included for each client:
+   - Requirements (`requirements/*.md`)
+   - Test Plans (`test-plans/*.md`)
+   - Bug Reports (`bug-reports/*.md`, empty placeholders for now)

 > Example: In Amazon tests, the invalid login screenshot is linked as:
 >